Episode 173: Laiken Jordahl on the Battle for Big Bend

 2. An Unusual Coalition

-- The Bipartisan Shield: The fight has created a “new coalition” where political labels are being dropped in favor of land defense.
+- The Bipartisan Shield: The fight in Big Bend has created a new coalition where political labels are being dropped in favor of land defense.
 Republican judges and local sheriffs are standing alongside environmentalists to protect what they call “God’s Country.”

-- Healing Divides: Laiken notes that the shared threat to their homeland has healed long-standing community and family grudges sparked by the 2024 election.
+- Healing Divides in Texas: Laiken notes that the shared threat to their homeland has healed long-standing community and family grudges sparked by the 2024 election.

 3. Ecological and Cultural Devastation